charlesj68/microservice-tutorial/README.md

 1. `sudo apt-get install git`
 2. `sudo apt-get install docker.io`
-   * If you just installed docker then make sure your user is a member of the docker group to avoid having to prefix ever docker command invocation with sudo: `sudo usermod -a -G docker $USER`
+   * If you just installed docker then make sure your user is a member of the docker group to avoid having to prefix every docker command invocation with sudo: `sudo usermod -a -G docker $USER`
    * Logout and back in to get group membership change to take effect.
 3. `sudo apt-get install ansible`